drammock/git-novice/_episodes/05-history.md

 > Above we used
 >
 > ~~~
-> $ git checkout f22b25e mars.txt
+> $ git checkout 2e8b51d README.md
 > ~~~
 > {: .language-bash}
 >
-> to revert `mars.txt` to its state after the commit `f22b25e`.
+> to revert `mars.txt` to its state after the commit `2e8b51d`.
 But be careful!
 > The command `checkout` has other important functionalities and Git will misunderstand
 > your intentions if you are not accurate with the typing.
 For example,
 > if you forget `mars.txt` in the previous command.
 >
 > ~~~
-> $ git checkout f22b25e
+> $ git checkout 2e8b51d
 > ~~~
 > {: .language-bash}
 > ~~~
-> Note: checking out 'f22b25e'.
+> Note: checking out '2e8b51d'.
 >
 > You are in 'detached HEAD' state.
 You can look around, make experimental
 > changes and commit them, and you can discard any commits you make in this